 No such problems with foam whatsoever.

-The fiberglass loses on all counts but is the winner as far as the most important factor is concerned.
+The fiberglass loses on all counts to foam but is the winner as far as the most important factor is concerned.

-To acoustically treat a room, you would like to know how well the material absorbs sound.
+To acoustically treat a room (like a home studio), you would like to know how well the product (like foam panels) absorbs sound.
 The more it absorbs sound, the less of it is reflected back in the room.

 An important metric for calculation of sound absorption is Noise Reduction Coefficient (NRC).

-An NRC of 0 means that there is no sound absorption taking place and the material is totally useless for acoustics.
+An NRC of 0 means that there is no sound absorption taking place and the product is totally useless for acoustics.
 On the other hand, an NRC of 1 indicates 100% absorption.